Organization & Homeschool Space: Gearing Up for the Year

 Organization is vital to a homeschool space, especially a small one.
 These creative homeschool storage solutions are great ways to take care and keep track of extra supplies, those tricky spiral-bound books, flash cards, electronics and accessories, and more!

-The Unoriginal Mom provides essential tips for creating an organizational system that works for your family without overwhelming them.
+The Unoriginal Mom provides essential tips for creating an organizational system that works for your family without overwhelming it.

 This cute command center idea from Creating Mary’s Home is designed for kids and can be tailored to fit any age range.